National WIC Association

 "The WIC fruit and vegetable benefit plays a critical role in supporting the health and development of babies and young children, and their mothers.
 If we want to see healthier pregnancies and birth outcomes and more children having a healthy start in life, this benefit must be protected from any cuts.
 Families and our nation cannot afford the alternative.
 Without this WIC benefit, we will see more families struggling to get the nutrition they need, greater risk of negative health outcomes such as child obesity, and higher health care and education costs.
 We urge Congress to put our nation's children first and oppose any cuts to the WIC fruit and vegetables benefit."
 Crystal FitzSimons, President, Food Research & Action Center

-Take action today!
-Tell Congress to reject Trump’s proposed cuts to WIC.
+Continue to take action against these proposed cuts.
+Tell Congress to reject Trump’s proposed budget cuts to WIC.